 Another difference is that the book and film have very different focuses.
 There are a number of major scenes in the film which have the ability to take your breath away, but there aren’t any scenes, in particular, that stand out in the book.
 The film’s stand-out scenes – the infinite moment, the school dance, the fight at school – don’t have the same impact in the book.

 Furthermore, the film also better unravels the story around Charlie’s aunt, as it takes a back seat in the book, whilst it is quite a big revelation in the film, giving the film an extra emotional level.
 Again, with Chbosky adapting his own work, I guess he took the opportunity to highlight the scenes that needed a bigger impact, but it just downgrades the book if you’ve seen the film first.

-The main success of The Perks of Being a Wallflower adaptation is the way its three leads are brought to life, with the films biggest quality being its three fantastic lead performances, each of whom suit their roles near-on perfectly.
+The main success of The Perks of Being a Wallflower adaptation is the way its three leads are brought to life, with the films biggest quality being its three fantastic lead performances, each of whom suits their roles near-on perfectly.
 Logan Lerman finally takes a decent lead with a role that is both engaging and moving, enabling the audience to feel something for his every action.
 The fact that he was attractive, too, really helped the audience to engage with his character, making his role come across as cute rather than slightly weird, something which will always help a film relate to the audience when dealing with mental illnesses (I don’t want that to come across as shallow on my part, but I think it’s a true comment!).
 It was about time Lerman had his break-out performance, as well, and I can’t wait to see where he goes from here.